maxpumperla/elephas/README.md

 ### Model updates (optimizers)

-The optimizers module in elephas is an adaption of the same module in keras, i.e. it provides the user with the following list of optimizers:
+`optimizer`: The optimizers module in elephas is an adaption of the same module in keras, i.e. it provides the user with the following list of optimizers:

-- SGD
+- `SGD`
-- RMSprop
+- `RMSprop`
-- Adagrad
+- `Adagrad`
-- Adadelta
+- `Adadelta`
-- Adam
+- `Adam`

 Once constructed, each of these can be passed to the *optimizer* parameter of the model.
 Updates in keras are computed with the help of theano, so most of the data structures in keras optimizers stem from theano.
 In elephas, gradients have already been computed by the respective workers, so it makes sense to entirely work with numpy arrays internally.